Honnō-ji Incident: Chronology of the incident

 The situation at the time was recorded by Gyū-ichi Ota, the author of "Shinchō Kōki", who interviewed the ladies-in-waiting who were at the scene soon after the incident.

 Nobunaga had come to Kyoto to support Hashiba Hideyoshi and stayed at Honnō-ji on this day.
-This was because Nobunaga had not dared to build a castle in Kyoto in order to maintain a distance from the Imperial Court.
-Moreover, Nobunaga had ordered his generals to go into battle, so only about 150 men were escorting him at Honnō-ji.
-Akechi Mitsuhide, on the other hand, was leading 13,000 fully armed soldiers.
-This was a perfect opportunity for Mitsuhide.
+This was because Nobunaga had avoided building a castle in Kyoto so that he could maintain distance from the Imperial Court.
+Nobunaga had ordered his generals to go into battle, so only about 150 men were escorting him at Honnō-ji.
+Akechi Mitsuhide was leading 13,000 fully armed soldiers, creating a perfect opportunity for Mitsuhide to attack Honnō-ji.

 Honnō-ji was a fortified temple with stone walls and a moat, and it had a reasonable defense capability, but it was helpless when surrounded by a large army.

 On that day, Kyoto seemed to be in the midst of bad weather due to the combination of abnormal weather and the rainy season.
 The attack began early in the morning.
 Mitsuhide's forces finished encircling Honnō-ji around 6:00 a.m. and began to invade the temple from all sides.

 According to Shinchō Kōki, Nobunaga and the pages at first thought that someone had started a fight in the street.
 But when the enemy raised a battle cry and started shooting, they realized it was a rebellion.
 Nobunaga asked, "Whose scheme is this?", and Mori Ranmaru replied, "It appears to be Akechi's".
-Nobunaga did not ask back, but simply said, "There is no need to discuss the pros and cons./There is no choice." (是非に及ばず, Zehi ni oyobazu), and began to fight back with bows and arrows at the edge of the palace.
-When the bowstring broke, he kept shooting arrows while changing bows, and when he ran out of spare bows, he fought with his spear.
+Nobunaga did not ask back, but simply said, "There is no need to discuss the pros and cons.There is no choice." (是非に及ばず, Zehi ni oyobazu), and began to fight back with bows and arrows at the edge of the palace.
+When his bowstring broke, he kept shooting arrows while changing bows, and when he ran out of spare bows, he fought with his spear.
 When Nobunaga was eventually unable to fight after being hit in the elbow by an enemy spear, he retreated and told the nyōbō-shū (Note: Court ladies.) there, "I don't care, you ladies hurry up and get out of here".
 It was said that Nobunaga then entered the back room of the palace, closed the door of the storage room, and committed seppuku in the burning temple.
 The Akechi forces lifted the siege around 8:00 a.m.